Website Page

 • By means of side-by-side comparison of the process maps or the BPMN process models of these variants.
 This comparison can be done using the frequency view or the duration view.

-The following video demonstrates how to extract and compare multiple variants of a process in Apromore:
+The following video demonstrates how to compare multiple variants of a process in Apromore:

 Variant analysis in Apromore